CMPUT 404

 function mergeSort(array) {

-If you use ChatGPT you must cite it, but it's probably better to Google what it tells you and find a real citation because:
+If you use LLMs you must cite it, but it's probably better to Google what it tells you and find a real citation because:

-ChatGPT is wrong a lot.
+LLMs like ChatGPT are wrong a lot.
 It does not understand computer science.
 It understands how to form sentences and paragraphs well enough to be convincing, but it doesn't actually understand what anything it is saying means.
-When it has the choice between two sentences, with opposite meanings, it will pick the sentence that looks more like English it has seen, it does not pick the one that is most correct.
+When it has the choice between two answers, with opposite meanings, it will pick the answer that looks more like things it has seen before, not the answer that is more correct.
 This means you need to double-check that what it tells you is actually correct.

-Stackoverflow is always a better resource than Large Language Models such as ChatGPT, but of course if you use code from Stackoverflow or any other website, you must cite it.
+StackOverflow is always a better resource than Large Language Models such as ChatGPT, Copilot, Bard/Gemini, etc., but of course if you use code from StackOverflow or any other website, you must cite it.
+This is because other human programmers will usually check and downvote, remove, or fix bad information on StackOverflow.
+No one is checking the output of LLMs: if an LLM lies to you, no one will ever know.

 ChatGPT and similar services are recording everything you tell it, and tracking you.
 Using ChatGPT/Bing/Bard etc. they are recording everything you say and how the LLM responds to you.
 There is no privacy.